nivseb/strict-request/README.md

 1. To install PHP Mock Server Connector you can easily use composer.
     ```sh
-    composer require nivseb/strict-form-request
+    composer require nivseb/strict-request
     ```
-2. Build your request by extending from `\Nivseb\StrictFormRequest\Http\StrictFormRequest`
+2. Build your request by extending from `\Nivseb\StrictRequest\Http\StrictFormRequest`
 3. Write your validation by adding rules for header, body and/or query